4n1me5h/4n1me5h/README.md

 ---

 <p align="center">
+  ⚡ “I don’t destroy worlds — I build them with code.
+  Turning ideas into scalable systems and challenges into solutions.
-  ⚡ “Building the web smarter, faster, and more human.”
+  Building the web smarter, faster, user friendly, and more human.”
 </p>